cookiecutter/cookiecutter-django/README.md

 -   Documentation: <https://cookiecutter-django.readthedocs.io/en/latest/>
 -   See [Troubleshooting](https://cookiecutter-django.readthedocs.io/en/latest/troubleshooting.html) for common errors and obstacles
--   If you have problems with Cookiecutter Django, please open [issues](https://github.com/cookiecutter/cookiecutter-django/issues/new) don\'t send emails to the maintainers.
+-   If you have problems with Cookiecutter Django, please open [issues](https://github.com/cookiecutter/cookiecutter-django/issues/new) don't send emails to the maintainers.

 ## Features